myobie/nathanherald.com/content/writing/digital-card-catalog/index.md

 One can also look to libraries for how to “announce updates” since it is really impossible for a human to keep track of all the “new cards” in a busy catalog.
 There are “new releases” or “librarian picks” which try to help guide a person to relevant topics and places.
 There are many methods to search, filter, and arrange the cards to make it easier to find a specific one.

 One could make “topic drawers” which include only the cards relevant to that topic.
 There is no reason why the same card cannot be present in more than one drawer if it were relevant to many topics.
+A card could helpfully indicate which other topic drawers it could be found in.
 This would make sense and be welcomed by library visitors.
-A card could helpfully indicate which other topic drawers it could be found in.

-Sometimes, in physical libraries, there are cards in the catalog which reference books over at other libraries: a [union card catalog.][TK] It’s possible to have a system to not just work with information inside your group or organization, but also with others which could be a huge win. 🙌
+Sometimes, in physical libraries, there are cards in the catalog which reference books over at other libraries: a [union card catalog.][TK] Digitally, it’s possible to have a system to not just work with information inside your group or organization, but also with other groups and organizations which could be a huge win. 🙌

 ## Quick summary